vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 To verify that the manifest has the necessary permissions the `sinchClient.checkManifest()` method can be used.
 This method should be called before starting the client and will throw an `MissingPermissionException` exception if the manifest isn’t setup correctly. `sinchClient.checkManifest()` should only be called during development.
 When the application is ready for release the method call can safely be removed.

-_Note:_ This method takes into consideration which features the app supports (for example, calling, respecting native calls, and so on).
+_Note:_ This method takes into consideration the capabilities which were enabled for the app (for example, calling, respecting native calls, and so on).
 Call `sinchClient.checkManifest()` after the setup but before the start of the SinchClient.